We haven’t had a travel quiz for quite a while. Today is Wednesday, so why not…?

 Update 14 January: Mystery location revealed

 This is a traditional farmer’s house in the Santana district on the island of Madeira in the Atlantic Ocean.
 It’s an autonomous region of Portugal, and is, together with the Azores, one of the outermost regions of the European Union.
 Madeira is a beautiful volcanic island with rivers, valleys and rugged mountains.
 You may have heard of Madeira wine.
-The island is also famous for organising the world’s largest New Year’s Eve fireworks show (officially recognized by Guinness World Records, no less) – and for the most stunning array of flowers.
+The island is also famous for organising the world’s largest New Year’s Eve fireworks show (officially recognised by Guinness World Records, no less) – and for the most stunning array of flowers.

 Thanks for playing, everyone!
 Mette of ItalianNotes, Jarmo of Arctic Nomad, Ricardo Pais, Robert, Jessica of Suitcases and Sippy Cups and Don Faust of C Around the World all knew.

 Among the right answers, Robert’s was the most correct and wins this little quiz.
 Robert does not have a website or a blog.
 He is simply a guy who likes to travel – and to read about travelling.
 How cool is that!
-Congratulations, Robert!
+CONGRATULATIONS, ROBERT!

 I have the pleasure of writing travel features for a Danish newspaper, and I remember describing these queer little houses – or some quite like them – in a piece on Madeira.
 So that would be my guess..

-Absolutely right, Mette
+Absolutely right, Mette 🙂

 What about Island?
 Or north Scotland?